pamgene/UKA_FC_app/README.md

 The `UKA_FC_app` allows performs Upstream Kinase Analysis (UKA) for tyrosine or serine threonine kinases.
 The UKA algorithm predicts differential kinase activity in a Test Condition compared to Control.
 The UKA uses knowledge from publicly available databases of kinase-substrate relationships.
 The `UKA_FC` version of the algorithm takes a single column foldchange input.

+#### Versions and UKA database
+* Version 0.0.3 and below uses the UKA-2022 db
+* Version 0.1.0 and above uses the UKA-2023 db

 ##### Details

 * Use the Log2 Fold Change (LFC) values of a comparison.